Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/README.md

 18. Log in to heroku by typing `heroku login` in the terminal and log in.
 19. type `heroku config:set DISABLE_COLLECTSTATIC=1 --app your_app_name` to temporary disable collectstatic.
 20. Add the hostname of your heroku app and `localhost` in `ALLOWED_HOSTS = []` in settings.py.
-21. now add your changes by typing `git add .`, commit by typing `git commit -m"your_commit_message"` and push ti guthub by typing `git push in the terminal`.
+21. Add your changes by typing `git add .`, commit by typing `git commit -m"your_commit_message"` and push to guthub by typing `git push in the terminal`.
 22. The type `git push heroku master` in the terminal to push to Heroku.
 23. Go to your app in heroku and under the deploy tab Click on connect to github, serach for your repository, click on connect and then enable automatic deploys.